bigodines/pet46/README.md

 # this is my 46th pet project.

-Pet46 is a code review copilot prototype that I'm coding to refresh my python knowledge.
+It is a collection of random stuff that I'm tinkering to git gud at python.